radian-software/TerrariaClone/README.md

 it's so slow that you only get about 0.03 FPS and it crashes when you click the mouse button.
 But, somewhere in there is a working game.
 You know, sort of.

+#### TerraFrame?

+This project was originally called TerraFrame (back when I created it in 2011).
+I believe the reasoning was that it was a *Terra*ria clone, and it was in a J*Frame*.
+Yes, it's stupid, much like every other part of this project.
+Meanwhile, there is a completely unrelated company called TerraFrame.
+This led to an unfortunate misunderstanding wherein somebody thought that this garbage heap of a codebase was associated in some way with TerraFrame, the company.
+After receiving a very polite email pointing out the issue, I've changed the name to something that makes more sense (TerrariaClone).

 [terraria]: https://terraria.org/